programmer1o1/SourceBox/README.md

 - **Picker (Aimbot)**: Advanced targeting system with manual selection
 - **AWP Quit Trigger**: Shoot spawned props with AWP to quit the game
 - **Auto-load Scripts**: Automatically loads on every map
+- **Auto spawning cube**: Spawn cube on random location of the map.

 ## Supported Games